 - Free Google Docs sheets shared at the production hall;

-- Simple, independent production management software (planning and calculating production as well as check in/check out times): getprodio.com (Read more: simple production management software).
+- Straightforward, independent manufacturing management software (planning and calculating production and clock-in/clock-out times): getprodio.com (Simple production management software).

 Suggested solutions Small company (10-25 people):

-- Simple, independent production management software (planning and calculating production as well as check in/check out times): Prodio.pl – optimal package + RFID reader (Read more: simple production management software).
+- Simple, independent production control software (planning and calculating production and clock-in/clock-out times): getprodio.com – optimal package + RFID reader (Read more: simple production management software).